clyce/SgtExtensions/README.md

 ## Features

+### SgteTerrainHeightsStamps

+A scriptable object that specifies a group of height maps (called stamps).
+Each having the below configuration:

+- StampMap: the height map for the stamp
+- LocalHeightOrigin: the local height origin of this specific stamp, when generating heights, the texture is treated as $[-LocalHeightOrigin, 1 - LocalHeightOrigin]$, which is meant to configured such that when the textures are blended with others, they can be approximately at the same base level.
+This property can be set to values in range $[0, 1]$.
+There are buttons for auto inference of local origins regarding the min/average/max height in the inspector.
+- LocalDisplacement: the local displacement, With range $[-1, 1]$

+**Currently only single-channeled stamps on alpha channel, with unified size are supported**

 ### SgteTerrainHeightStampGrid

 This is an asset that distributes a set of pre-defined height-maps (called height stamp) onto `SgtTerrainPlanet` with respect to a set of grids.